justeattakeaway/pie/apps/pie-docs/src/components/toast/code/code.md

 <pie-toast message="Message"></pie-toast>
 ```

 By default, the toast will auto-dismiss in five seconds.
-To disable the auto-dismiss functionality, you must set the duration to null.
+To disable the auto-dismiss functionality, you must set the duration to `null`.

 ```js
 // Vue templates (using Nuxt 3)